nats-io/nats.go/README.md

     nats.Token("S3cretT0ken"))

 // Note that if credentials are specified in the initial URLs, they take
-// precedence on the credentials specfied through the options.
+// precedence on the credentials specified through the options.
 // For instance, in the connect call below, the client library will use
-// the user "my" and password "pwd" to connect to locahost:4222, however,
+// the user "my" and password "pwd" to connect to localhost:4222, however,
 // it will use username "foo" and password "bar" when (re)connecting to
 // a different server URL that it got as part of the auto-discovery. nc, err = nats.Connect("nats://my:pwd@localhost:4222", nats.UserInfo("foo", "bar"))